ionic-team/ionic-portals/website/docs/for-android/upgrade-guides.md

 #### Dependency Version Alignment

-IonicPortals for Android version 0.7.0 is compatible with the following dependency versions.
+Portals for Android version 0.7.0 is compatible with the following dependency versions.
 Update as needed:

 <CodeBlock className="language-groovy" title="build.gradle">
 {